 Checkpointing in GPipe performs forward propagations twice.
 The second forward propagation is called recomputation.
-This may cause a problem when a module such as nn.BatchNorm2d updates its buffers on each forward propagation.
-It should not update the buffers again during the recomputation.
-To achieve it, modules' forward method should be able to detect that is the recomputation or the first forward progagation.
+This may cause a problem when a module such as nn.BatchNorm2d updates its running estimates of batch statistics on each forward propagation.
+It should not update the running estimates again during the recomputation.
+To avoid updating the running estimates twice, modules' forward method needs be able to detect that this is the recomputation.

 It can be done by is_recomputing().
-This function returns True if the code is running on the recomputation:
+This function returns True if called during the recomputation: